erikkessler1/viewed-more/README.txt

 Directory Structure:
  - src/crawling: code for gathering the raw data
- - src/procecessing: code for analyzing, filtering, and tagging data
+ - src/procecessing: code for analyzing, filtering, and labeling data
  - src/classifier: code for the classifier
  - dataset: title, view count dataset
  - report.pdf: our final writeup